IMAP-Science-Operations-Center/imap_processing/docs/source/development/cdf_guide.rst

 The way these are astored in the file are somewhat complex, but that information is abstracted away from the end user.
 The CDF libraries have functions to easily list and extract the variables and attributes within the CDF files.

-The internal format of CDF files are described `here <https://cdaweb.gsfc.nasa.gov/pub/software/cdf/doc/cdf391/cdf39ifd.pdf>`_.
+The internal format of CDF files are described `cdf specification <https://cdaweb.gsfc.nasa.gov/pub/software/cdf/doc/cdf391/cdf39ifd.pdf>`_.

 Variables
 ----------